 Which is why I just don’t get it when people in positions of responsibility refuse to lead.
 I can see why, we actually have seen some real leaders step up and do hard things, only to have their every decision questioned, to be vilified and attacked by their political foes and the media.
 Hats off to those folks for doing the right thing and doing their best to take care of people.
 That sort of leader has been pretty rare in this crisis.
 One thing that Covid-19 has exposed in our society, perhaps more than any other, is a failure in a great deal of our leadership.
 Actually, failure is the wrong word, from the very top down to our local school boards, we have seen not just failure, but an abdication of leadership.
 An unwillingness to look at the facts and make the hard calls.
 We’ve heard lots of platitudes, everyone can be very convincing on how we need to stick together and work hard to get this economy going, but the tough stuff, they haven’t been so good at.
 The president has opinions, but he’s “not responsible” his words, not mine.
 He says that it is for the governors to decide, which is very states rights of him, so maybe it is appropriate.
 The governors say that the economy demands that you can sit down in a restaurant and have five dollar fajitas and that kids be back in schools, on time, and that masks are a “good idea” but “we don’t want to interfere in local matters” and we don’t need to mandate behavior, because we know that the good citizens want to take care of each other and will do the right thing.
 Contrary to all evidence.
 You may have heard that all politics is local and it is true, never more than now.
 As the decision buck continues to be passed downhill, to city mayors and county school systems who have been forced to make a decision.
 So kids will be back in the classroom on Monday.
 For our county that means the schools will have as much social distancing as practical (3 feet) and masks will not be required for students or teachers, but suggested.
 Our “Data-Driven” schools have been asked to ignore the fact that we are in the middle of an active outbreak in the county.
 A county with the 3rd highest per capita case rate in the state, but hey, at least they made a decision.
 Well, they sort of did.
 As it turns out, they actually passed the responsibility further down the line to the administrators.
 Leaving it to them to “figure it out” when it comes to what works for their schools.
 Understandably, these administrators are turning to teachers, to once again find a way to do an impossible job without funding or support.
 In our county, each school is on their own to figure out how to implement safety standards and how to best teach students in person and through distanced learning.
 No cohesive effort at the county level, no real practical guidance from the state level.
 If it is unclear, I am frustrated by what I see happening, by the lack of practical leadership.

 So here is the craziest part.
 All of these “leaders”, the board members, our state commissioners, our governors, our representatives, our senators, even our president; they all spent years trying to get where they are.
-Millions and millions and millions of dollars, late nights campaigning, shaking hands, kissing babies, being friendly with people they didn’t like to be able to someday be in a position of power, a place where they get to make the decisions, where they can make a difference.
-An entire life’s work to bring them to this pinnacle, this moment when they can change things, affect the destiny of 350 million of their fellow citizens and their answer is, “we aren’t responsible”, “we wouldn’t want to interfere”, “that’s for the people on the ground to decide”.
+Millions and millions and millions of dollars, late nights campaigning, shaking hands, kissing babies, being friendly with people they did not like to be able to someday be in a position of power, a place where they get to make the decisions, where they can make a difference.
+An entire life’s work to bring them to this pinnacle, this moment when they can change things, affect the destiny of 350 million of their fellow citizens and their answer is, “we aren’t responsible”,” we wouldn’t want to interfere”, “that’s for the people on the ground to decide”.
 That is an abdication of leadership.
-That is a betrayal of oath’s sworn.
+That is a betrayal of oaths sworn.
 That is an unmasking of those who did not really want to lead, to make a change, they simply wanted the trappings of power, they wanted to look like leaders and wave to the crowds, to see their faces smiling back from the covers of the local papers.
 Yes, leadership is hard.
-By the very definition, no one knows what to do during these “unprecedented times”.
+By the very definition, no one knows what to do during “unprecedented times”.
 But, don’t forget, that at every level these people, these summer soldiers and sunshine patriots, they worked and fought and did everything in their power to be where they are today.
 They literally asked and pleaded with you to give them the opportunity to lead, to be in “the room where it happens”.
 They begged to be on that stage, only to say, “I am not going to make this decision.
 I will not lead.
 Someone else will have to decide what to do.”
 Back in 1775, as a number of true leaders stood up and fought for the ideals this country was founded on, Thomas Paine wrote, “These are the times that try men’s souls”.
 He was almost right and his words still ring true, but today it is a lack of Common Sense that challenges our souls.
 So, take care of yourselves and look out for your friends and family, support your schools, the teachers and administrators, the students.
 They need your help like never before, someone needs to look out for them and it’s not going to be the folks who begged for that opportunity.
 In spite of it all, please, stay safe, stay hydrated and stay sane, my friends.